nzakas/understandinges6/manuscript/03-Functions.md

 };
 ```

-When there is only one argument for an arrow function, that one argument can be used directly without any further syntax.
+When there is only one parameter for an arrow function, that one parameter can be used directly without any further syntax.
 The arrow comes next and the expression to the right of the arrow is evaluated and returned.
 Even though there is no explicit `return` statement, this arrow function will return the first argument that is passed in.

-If you are passing in more than one argument, then you must include parentheses around those arguments, like this:
+If you are passing in more than one argument, then you must include parentheses around parameters, like this:

 ```js
 var sum = (num1, num2) => num1 + num2;